-2018 summer fellows, from left: Lydia Woods, Kyle Murphy, and Sarah Karchunas
+2018 summer fellows, from left: Lydia Woods, Kyle Smith, and Sarah Karchunas

 The Notre Dame Law School Program on Church, State & Society has awarded three summer fellowships to first-year law students Lydia Woods, Sarah Karchunas, and Kyle Smith.
 Each will receive a $10,000 fellowship award to work for a religious institution in a legal capacity this summer.

 Lydia Woods will be working for Catholic University of America’s Office of the General Counsel in Washington, D.C.
 She will be researching and writing about issues related to the university’s status as a religious institution.

 Woods became interested in religious-institutions practice while an undergraduate at Catholic University.
 She witnessed Catholic University deal with a variety of legal questions stemming from conflicts between its Catholic identity and government regulations.
 This experience made her interested in the particular legal challenges that religious institutions often face.

 “I applied for the Church, State & Society Fellowship because it was aligned with my interest in religious-institutions practice and would enable me to concretely pursue that interest over the summer,” Wood said.
 “I hope to continue to develop legal researching and writing skills, while gaining first-hand experience of what it is like to work for a religious institution in a legal capacity.”

 Sarah Karchunas will be an intern at Catholic Charities of the Diocese of Arlington’s Hogar Immigrant Services.
 Hogar Immigrant Services offers immigration legal assistance in a variety of cases including family petitions, U visas and T visas, and asylum, and Karchunas will be working on a range of immigration matters.